-“Show up an hour before.
-Don’t compare your answers with another candidate during the lunch break.
-Bring your lunch to avoid long lineups.”
+"Show up an hour before.
+Don’t compare your answers with another candidate before the exam or during the lunch break.
+It will only add to your stress levels."

 “I found it helpful to really familiarize myself with the surrounding area of the exam location.
-When I finished in the AM I knew exactly where the closest Starbucks was so I made it there before the huge line formed.
-I also like having music to pump me up in the morning and to relax at lunch.”
+When I finished in the AM I knew exactly where the closest Starbucks was so I made it there before the huge line formed."

 “Sort out your sleep cycle and begin waking up at the exact same time you will need to wake up on exam day for at least 2 weeks before.
 If you’re on study leave don’t fall into the trap of sleeping a bit later and working into the night.”